gaarf/XML-string-to-PHP-array/README.md

 XML to PHP array convertor
 ==========================

-Smart tool to convert your XML to PHP array.
+Somewhat smart tool to convert your XML to a PHP array.

 Install and simply use
 ----------------------